sshaw/file_groups/README.md

 To generate a library run the following from the project's root directory:
 ```
-./generate.sh template
+./generate.sh language_directory
 ```

-Where `template` is the desired programming language's ERB template.
+Where `language_directory` is the desired programming language's directory.
-The result is output to stdout.
+This must contain a file named `template.erb` which is used to generate the source code.

 ## Author